-- Target groundwater chloride concentrations are based on an estimated background chloride concentration of approximately 250 mg/L based on monitoring wells on the site.
-This estimated background concentration also corresponds with the EPA SMCL of 250 mg/L. The extent of this area was estimated based on extrapolated data and is shown on Figure O-1. - This Hypothetical 29-B Plan for groundwater relies on an estimated capture zone for each recovery well based on U.S. EPA., 1987, Guidelines for delineation of wellhead protection area, EPA 440/6-87-010, Washington, D.C., Office of Groundwater Protection, along with various other assumptions outlined in Table O-1.
+- Evaluation and remediation to address groundwater where concentrations indicate any increase in concentrations over background (which has not been established for the property).
+This is based on the assumption that Statewide Order 29-B requires that groundwater be remediated to background conditions, regardless of risk or lack of risk posed by the conditions, which is contrary to modern EPA and state risk-based regulations and guidance. - Target groundwater chloride concentrations are based on an estimated background chloride concentration of approximately 25 mg/L based on monitoring wells on the site that were identified as background.
+This estimated background concentration is 10 times lower than the EPA SMCL of 250 mg/L and is therefore an unreasonable target concentration.
+This Hypothetical 29-B Plan has been evaluated with target chloride concentrations of both 25 mg/L (estimated background) and 250 mg/L (EPA SMCL).
+The extent of these remediation areas were estimated based on extrapolated data and/or former operational areas and are shown on Figure L-1. - This Hypothetical 29-B Plan for groundwater relies on an estimated capture zone for each recovery well based on U.S. EPA., 1987, Guidelines for delineation of wellhead protection area, EPA 440/6-87-010, Washington, D.C., Office of Groundwater Protection, along with various other assumptions outlined in Tables L-1 through L-3.
 These assumptions would be further evaluated after the Initial Remediation Well Installation, Pump Test, and Pilot Evaluation component of the remedy.
-It is anticipated that this initial step in the remedy would demonstrate that the implementation of the full Hypothetical 29-B Plan would be impractical or impossible;
+It is anticipated that this initial step in the remedy would demonstrate that the implementation of the full Hypothetical 29-B Plan would be impractical or impossible.